-By completing this form, you are making a subject access request under the General Data Protection Regulation (GDPR) for personal information held about you by The Organisation that you are eligible to receive.
-Please complete this form and return it to Organisation name.
+By completing this form, you are making a subject access request under the General Data Protection Regulation (UK GDPR) for personal information held about you by Falcon Junior School that you are eligible to receive.
+Please complete this form and return it to the office, Falcon Junior School.